esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >💡Tip
 >The  [VoiceOver Shortcut Cheatsheet](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts)  from Deque University is a handy resource to bookmark and/or print out for your work station.

+#### VoiceOver Rotor
+>With VoiceOver running, hit  `CTRL + Option + U`  on your keyboard to open the VoiceOver Rotor.
+>
+>With the VoiceOver Rotor open, use the right Arrow key to navigate to the next window of options for reading.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)